-We're now in the middle of the first season of Yellowstone's prequel series 1883, led by the incredibly all-star cast of Tim McGraw, Faith Hill, Sam Elliott, Billy Bob Thornton and LaMonica Garrett.
-The origin story of the Dutton family we love from Yellowstone is already just as popular as you'd think it would be.
-It's easily one of the best western TV series ever made, but, according to series creator Taylor Sheridan, it was one wild ride getting made.
+Yellowstone's prequel series 1883 is officially making its broadcast debut on Paramount Network after becoming a massive success on Paramount+.
+Led by the incredibly all-star cast of Tim McGraw, Faith Hill, Sam Elliott, Billy Bob Thornton and LaMonica Garrett, the origin story of the Dutton family we love from Yellowstone is already just as popular as you'd think it would be.
+It even let to another prequel, 1923.
+It's easily one of the best Western TV series ever made, but, according to series creator Taylor Sheridan, it was one wild ride getting made.
 At the series premiere at the Wynn Las Vegas in Dec.
 2021, he explained that he was given a seriously tight deadline from ViacomCBS.

 "It was impossible to have something air in seven months that wasn't cast, with no locations, and no other scripts.
 I said this first episode I've written is the best thing I've ever written.
 If I can't have the time to make it right, I need everything else.
 I need the toys, I need the cast, I need the team.
 You will need to trust me, and it's going to hurt.
 And I did not hear the word no, at all," Sheridan explained.